 Developing a content strategy

 Having a content strategy in place is so important, especially due to the amount of time and money marketers spend on creating great content.
 However, it’s difficult to develop a strategy for your content without getting a deep insight into which kind of content engages your audience and which kind does not.
 Enter marketing analytics.
-In the 2017 Demand Generation Benchmark Survey Report, almost 90% of marketers surveyed ranked improving the ability to measure and analyze their content marketing impact as a top priority for their business.
+In this Demand Generation Benchmark Survey Report, almost 90% of marketers surveyed ranked improving the ability to measure and analyze their content marketing impact as a top priority for their business.
 Don’t be in the 10% of marketers who don’t seem to care about customer-centric content!
 In addition to measuring open and click-through rates to discover which content your customers think is interesting enough to look at, analytics can also be used to measure the amount of time customers spend on your content.
 This helps marketers to know which content customers find the most useful or enlightening.

 Timing interactions and follow ups